mamintoosi/Fractional-Derivative-in-Sparse-Super-Resolution/README.md

 ### Training

 For training the program using arbitrary images, after setting the related Paths, you should set *skip_smp_training* and *skip_dictionary_training* to false.
 The default values of these variables are true,  which is used for testing the program with pre-trained dictionaries.
-When *skip_smp_training=false*, 50000 small patches from train images are selected and corresponding low and highresolution of the patches saved in *Xh, Xl*.
+When *skip_smp_training=false*, andom 50000 small patches from train images are selected and corresponding low and high-resolutions of the patches saved in *Xh, Xl*.
 After that, if *skip_dictionary_training=false*, these variables will be used to *coupled_dic_train()* for creating the appropriate dictionary.
 <br>
 The resulting dictionary will be saved as *Data/Dictionary/Dictionary.mat*.
 Some previous trained dictionaries were renamed manually for testing purposes.